skarppinen/cpf-diff-init/README.md

 # cpf-diff-init
-Materials for the article "Conditional particle filters with diffuse initial distributions"
+Materials for the article "Conditional particle filters with diffuse initial distributions".